ahmedayman99/ShopApp/README.md

-# shop_app

-A flutter project that provide products to users.
+A flutter project that provide products to users,
-User can create account and login with it.
+User can create account and login with it,
-User can add/remove products to/from the cart.
+User can add/remove products to/from the cart,
 Each user has favorite products.